 WEBER: Listeners, I want you guys to know: I was not a sponsor plant.
 I was supposed to be doing a podcast for you on OSINT, and then it just happened that I use the same software as your sponsor.

 Obviously I have used databases for many, many years At this point, I’ve probably used all of the major players.
 I personally switched to idiCORE when its competitor was bought.
-TLO, the program that I was using in the past, was created by a gentleman by the name of Asher, who was a brilliant guy, also a felon.
-But in his later life, Mr Asher turned a corner and his whole career was assisting law enforcement and intelligence through TLO.
+TLO, the program that I was using in the past, was created by a gentleman by the name of Asher, who was a brilliant guy.
+His whole career was assisting law enforcement and intelligence through TLO.
 When Mr. Asher died, it was sold to TransUnion, one of the big three credit bureaus.
 They immediately raised prices.
 Most annoying to me is they started charging a per user fee per month.
 The problem with the per user fee is it’s the wrong model for the investigations business.
 When I charge somebody for a report, I billed that as an actual expense to the client.
 My invoice says “actual expenses.”
 How the hell do I bill a monthly service fee?

 IDI enters the business probably a little before Mr. Asher dies.
 It’s just coincidental that I have steam coming out of my ears because I can’t pass along this monthly fee.
 My staff investigator says, “Hey, there’s this new company called idiCORE, and it looks a hell of a lot like TLO.”